 Located 120 feet (36.6 metres) underground, the dramatic stalactites and stalagmites of Bermuda's Crystal Caves will astonish and inspire.
 Walk the pontoon bridge across the crystal-clear Cahow Lake and enjoy the otherworldly stillness.

-Once the stomping grounds of British naval officers, this oceanfront park is now packed with adventure.
-You can rock climb (miss a handhold, and you simply splash into the water) and cliff jump – the ocean is so deep here, it's both safe and thrilling.
-Plus, Admiralty House Park & Clarence Cove is the prime island locale for deep-water solo rock climbing and home to some amazing caves that the British military carved in the 1800s.
+Jagged coastal cliffs in spots like Admiralty House Park are excellent for rock-climbing (miss a handhold, and you simply splash into the water) – the ocean is so deep here, it's both safe and thrilling.
+It's the prime island locale for deep-water solo rock climbing and home to some amazing caves that the British military carved in the 1800s.

 Bermuda is a bona fide deep-sea fishing destination.
 Its waters are filled with big-game catches like marlin, tuna and wahoo.
 Many fishing charters can cut whatever seafood you catch into filets for a fresh, hand-caught seafood lunch.

-Paddle across Bermuda’s turquoise waters on a 3.5-hour guided kayak tour.
-Crystal Clear Kayaks has glass-bottom viewing panels that give you incredible glimpses of undersea life.
+Paddle across Bermuda’s turquoise waters on a crystal clear kayak from Bermuda Watersports.
+These clear kayaks have glass-bottom viewing panels that give you incredible glimpses of undersea life.

 On the southeast tip of the island, Cooper’s Island – occupied for years by the U.S. military and NASA – re-opened to the public in 2011.
 Explore its 12 acres of pristine wilderness to discover seabirds like heron and kingfishers, Bermuda cedar trees and giant land crabs.